LLNL/shroud/docs/statements.rst

 notes
 ^^^^^

-Notes are used provide usage notes for a group.
-Notes are not mixed into groups.
+Notes are for information about how the group works or when it should be used.
+Unlike comments, the notes are not mixed into groups and are intended to be more detailed than comments.

 .. base - must be single name.
           Applied after all of the others mixins as parent of Scope.